pradeepbr2003/learningGit/README.md

+# Cherry Pick demonstration
 -----------------------------------------------------------------------------------

 Main purpose of this project is intended to practice git commands like
 -------------------------------------------------------------------------------
 git merge
 // Whenever one branch(for ex:- A branch) needs to be merged with
 //other branch(for ex:- B branch)   it always create
 //new commit id for merge along with other commit ids of A

 git rebase